 About

-I am a psychiatrist with psychoanalytic training and subspecialty expertise in Consultation-Liaison (Psychosomatic) Psychiatry.
+I am a psychiatrist trained in psychoanalysis, with subspecialty expertise in Consultation-Liaison (Psychosomatic) Psychiatry.
 I have been in private practice since 2003.

 My formal training provided strong foundations in psychiatry, psychotherapy, and psychosomatic medicine.
 Over more than twenty years of practice, my patients have continued to refine and deepen that education.
-Again and again, I have seen that meaningful change requires time, careful listening, and a willingness to understand complexity rather than reduce it.
+Again and again, I have seen that meaningful change is the result of collaborative work that requires time, careful listening, a willingness to engage with complexity, and a deliberate effort to work through it.

 I value careful thought, intellectual independence, and a willingness to question assumptions in clinical work.

-For this reason, I have structured my practice to allow for thoughtful, unhurried psychiatric care.
+For this reason, I have structured my practice to allow for thoughtful, individualized psychiatric care.
 I value depth of communication, clarity of formulation, and collaboration.
-Whether the work involves psychotherapy, medication, or the interface between mind and body, my aim is to offer a steady, serious, and reflective space in which real understanding can take place.
+My aim is to reduce unnecessary suffering while creating the conditions for a more coherent, engaged, and fulfilling inner life.